hiben/SSMV/README.md

 A last option is now anaglyph stereo with configurable filter colors (well... red, green or blue on the one side...) and as a bonus you can save the anaglyph image to disk.

-Planned features: image scaling to fit window
+Images can now optionally be scaled to fit the window - quite nice for these large 3d-photots some people upload...

 current Jar build can be found in Downloads